Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 Any functional frontend should NOT ONLY target node-graph drafting completeness but take the efficiency of such construction - both in terms of keyboard shortcuts, non-mouse usage, and version control capabilities - to the highest standard.
 Houdini is a decent but not good enough example, Unreal Engine Blueprint is an exceptionally bad despite pretty looking example.

+A proper graph editor front-end must support displaying node attributes in potential grouped/tabbed manner, and suppprt adding/removing attributes.
+Attributes may also be multi-dimensional vector/array or grid format and a native per-primitive (typed) editor control is preferred over pop-ups and text-based entries.
+As a reference, Consult Houdini Fluid Source node.

 ## Parcel Back-Ends

 Unless explicitly running node by node or as interpretative mode, type check for all nodes should happen at compile time.